 Our aims are:

-1 To provide our boys with a keen understanding, interest and proficiency in their use of language, both written and spoken.
+1 To provide our pupils with a keen understanding, interest and proficiency in their use of language, both written and spoken.

 2 To show them the nature of the society and world in which they live, both through direct observation and through the books, plays and poetry which we teach and which we encourage them to experience independently.

-3 To inculcate in them a love for the material they have studied - which will remain with them for the rest of their lives.
+3 To inspire a love for the material they have studied - which will remain with them for the rest of their lives.

 4 To enable them to obtain examination results which will allow them to make their own career choices.

-5 That the boys will enjoy our lessons and find them worthwhile and stimulating.
+5 That the pupils will enjoy our lessons and find them worthwhile and stimulating.

 English as a subject is unique in that its borders are so wide.
-Our interests cover both traditional Literature and all forms of media; likewise we are as concerned with the teaching of grammatically correct Standard English through learning about the history of the language and the origins of its dialects at home and abroad.
-Similarly, it is hard to say where the classroom stops and where extra-curricular activity begins.
-The lesson-time debates lead on to debates in local and national competitions.
+Our interests cover traditional Literature and all forms of media, as well as the teaching of grammatically correct Standard English.
+It is hard to say where the classroom stops and where extra-curricular activity begins.
+Lesson-time debates can lead on to debates in local and national competitions.
 The good speaking and reading encouraged within the timetable appears in readings during the carol services.
-The teaching of a play is often accompanied by seeing it performed in, for instance, Manchester or Preston.
+The teaching of a play is, where possible, accompanied by seeing it performed.

 Miss Mitchell, Head of Department